Chocolate gingerbread biscuits - a chocolatey twist on classic gingerbread biscuits; they make great cut-outs for Christmas!

 - 80 g (⅓ + ⅛ cup) light brown soft sugar

 - 50 g (2 Tbsp) treacle or molasses

 - ¼ tsp bicarbonate of soda (baking soda)

 - 210 g (1 + ¾ cups) plain (all-purpose) flour

 - 235 g (2 + ⅓ cups) icing (powdered) sugar sifted

 - 1 large egg white (or about 2 Tbsp aquafaba)

 Chocolate Gingerbread Biscuits:

-Place the butter, sugar, golden syrup and treacle in a pan and heat gently while stirring until it is melted and smooth.
+- Place the butter, sugar, golden syrup, treacle and water in a pan and heat gently while stirring until it is melted and smooth.

 - Remove the pan from the heat and beat in the spices and bicarbonate of soda, followed by the flour and cocoa powder.
 Mix until it forms a smooth dough then cover the pan and place in the fridge for about an hour, until the dough is firm.